• About |

 Italy By events

-The highlight of this 150-year celebration is undoubtedly a huge parade of papier mache, with several floors high and the streets woven streets of music.
+The highlight of this 150-year celebration is undoubtedly a huge parade of papier mache, several floors high, and the streets woven with music.

 4. Scoppio del Carro, Florence, April